basho/basho_docs/source/languages/en/riak/dev/advanced/commit-hooks.md

 Successful compilation will result in a new `.beam` file, `validate_json.beam`.

-Send this file to your operator, or read how to [[install custom code]] on your Riak nodes.
+Send this file to your operator, or read about [[installing custom code]] on your Riak nodes.

 Once Riak is restarted, all that remains is to install the pre-commit